sudopwr/python-course/ifelse/README.md

 # Python Program List Practice and Exercise on If else

-Program list to practice on if else dicision making statments and python operators
+Program list to practice on if else decision making statements and python operators

 ## Calculate Monthly Salary